Lewisham West and East Dulwich

 Lewisham West and East Dulwich is a constituency of the House of Commons in the Parliament of the United Kingdom.
 Following its creation by the 2023 periodic review of Westminster constituencies, it was first contested in the 2024 general election.
-It is currently represented by Ellie Reeves of the Labour Party, who currently serves as Chair of the Labour Party.
+It is currently represented by Ellie Reeves of the Labour Party, who has served as Attorney General for England and Wales and Advocate General for Northern Ireland since July 2026.
+Reeves was MP for the predecessor constituency of Lewisham West and Penge from 2017 to 2024.